Twins in IVF: Chances and Complications of Twin PregnancyFertility Treatment

 Complications of IVF Multiple Births

-The chance of preterm labour (giving birth before week 37) in IVF multiple pregnancies is more than 60%.
-Babies born sooner than expected may suffer from heart and brain problems, gastrointestinal diseases, immune system problems, apnea, respiratory distress, infection, low birth weight, etc.
+The chance of preterm labor (giving birth before week 37) in IVF multiple pregnancies is more than 60%.
+Babies born sooner than expected may suffer from heart and brain problems, gastrointestinal diseases, immune system problems, apnea, respiratory distress, infection, premature birth, low birth weight, etc.

 Multiple-birth babies often need additional care in the neonatal intensive care unit (NICU) after birth.
 Also, mothers who experience early delivery probably face severe bleeding, diabetes, and reproductive tract infections (RTIs) and should be monitored for a couple of weeks after giving birth to their babies.